nsw logo NSW Government

 Brucellosis

 Brucellosis is a rare infection caused by the bacteria brucella.
-It is transmitted to humans from infected animals.
+It is transmitted to humans from infected animals such as cows, sheep, goats and pigs.

 It is well controlled in most developed countries, such as Australia.

-For more details, read the Brucellosis fact sheet by NSW Health.
+Read the Brucellosis fact sheet by NSW Health for more information.

 Hendra virus